bmobley333/TurboApp/Text/Turbo/turbo.txt

 // Purpose -> Reads data from a specified range in a given Google Sheet,
 //            accepting a sheet key OR a direct fileId, and a rangeObject.
 //            Reads the full sheet once for tag mapping.
 Extracts the requested
 //            data slice.
+Handles dynamic last row calculation ('Calc_LastRow').
-Builds row/column tag maps with indices *relative*
-//            to the extracted slice.
+//            Builds row/column tag maps with indices *relative* to the extracted slice.
-//            Returns an object containing the data array and the relative tag maps.
 // Inputs  -> sheetKeyOrId (String): Key from gSrv.ids.sheets OR a direct Sheet fileId.
 //         -> sheetName (String): The name of the specific sheet (tab) to read from.
-//         -> rangeObject (Object): {r1, c1, r2, c2} using tags or 0-based indices.
+//         -> rangeObject (Object): {r1, c1, r2, c2} using tags, 0-based indices, or 'Calc_LastRow' for r2.
 // Outputs -> (Object): { data: Array[][]|Array[]|Any|null, colTags: Object, rowTags: Object }
 //            'data' contains values from the range, formatted correctly (single, 1D, or 2D).
 //            colTags/rowTags contain mappings with indices relative to the 'data' array structure.